kartonfarkas/api_docs/source/suite/emails/emails_attributes.rst

      - Description
      - Comments
    * - id
-     - integer
+     - int
-     - The id of the email
+     - The ID of the email, part of the request URI
-     - Part of the request URI
+     -

 Result Data Structure
 ---------------------